amirongit/notecode/UnitTestingPrinciplesPractices&Patterns.md

 #### What Causes False Positives
 - solution to false positives is to decouple test cases from implementation details
 - test cases shall treat SUT from the POV of its real client
-- thus, verifying only end results (observable behaviours), not steps taken to produce them (implementation or algorithm)
+- verifying only end results (observable behaviours), not steps taken to produce them (implementation or algorithm)
 ### The Intrinsic Connection Between The First Two Attributes
 #### Maximizing Test Accuracy
 |test result|functional validity|inference|solution|